-Typically, the Fall Practicum begins in late August and continues until Thanksgiving.
+Typically, the Fall Practicum begins in late August and continues until the end of the first quarter or Thanksgiving.
 Teacher candidates register for Practicum, ED 544, and are expected to work out a schedule with their mentor for Inservice week in late August.
 For the remainder of the practicum, teacher candidates are to be at their site for full-time contract hours.
 When teacher candidates are not in their role as "lead teacher" they should use their time at school to plan instruction, assess student work, and observe their mentor as well as other teachers in the building.

-The practicum will be completed just after Thanksgiving if the teacher candidate has demonstrated all of the competencies on the Teacher Candidate Assessment (TCA), successfully submitted the edTPA (if required), and completed all grading as well as any other responsibilities at the school site.
+The practicum will be completed the end of first quarter (early November) or just after Thanksgiving if the teacher candidate has demonstrated all of the competencies on the Teacher Candidate Assessment (TCA), successfully submitted the edTPA (if required), and completed all grading as well as any other responsibilities at the school site.
 The practicum can be extended through Winter Break if the teacher candidate needs additional time to demonstrate TCA competencies or to complete the edTPA.